 Evidence has been found for those parts of the structure seen on the resistivity survey which fall within the area of excavation.
 In T4X1 it lay beneath the northern end of the rubble spread where the spread gradually became less intensive and in T4x2 it lay outside the main area of the rubble spread.
 The wall foundation seen running along the northern side of the survey area was identified in both T4x1, (4107 2.4m long 0.90wide 0.10-0.15m deep) T4x2 (4264 3.2m long 0.8m wide) and T6 (6027, 6023, 6034, 6066,) measuring 7.4m x0.8m wide and 0.12m deep, this section was split part way along by a plough furrow approximately 1.2m wide, which would have made the length of wall foundation in this trench a total of 8.6m.
 The wall foundation then turned to the south and continued into T5 & 5x1 where it joins up with the remains seen in the eastern end of the survey, forming the two corners and the end wall of the structure (5009).
-Although where these foundations turn the corner into T5, they did not appear to be keyed in together, rather that the foundations but up against each other, and could possibly belong to different phases of building.
+Although where these foundations but up against each other, and could possibly belong to different phases of building.
 In this north east corner of the foundations, an area of packed stones was found in the upper fill of rubble which appeared to be a support for a timber post or similar structure.
 (6032,6028)